 and He will make your paths straight.”

 I love hearing a good story, don’t you?
-I especially enjoy historical novels that are so well written that as the reader I feel as though I have been transported into the midst of what happened long ago.
-If you think about it, history is really a compilation of stories.
-Everyone has a story to tell and what I find particularly interesting to hear are the stories of believers who talk about God’s impact on their lives.
-As a counselor, I consider it a privilege to listen as the women I work with talk about their lives and why they are seeking counsel.
-As I listen I pray, asking God for wisdom and sensitivity to what is being shared and to gain insight into where they see that He fits into their story.
-I also ask God for direction in deciding where to look in the Scriptures that will be the most helpful to my client.
-I find it interesting that no matter what the problem we almost invariably (probably 90% of first-time sessions) start in Jeremiah 17:5-10.
+I especially love listening to the stories of Believers who talk about God’s impact on their lives.
+As a Counselor, I consider it a privilege to listen as Clients talk about their lives and why they are seeking counsel.
+As I listen I pray, asking God for insight into where they see themselves fitting into His Story.
+To help them begin to look at their lives before God, we almost always (probably 90% of first-time Clients) start in Jeremiah 17:5-10.